Kiss My Ass, I’m Going Dancing

 the heart is incorrigible

-and she grabbed my rough hand in her soft hand and said, cross the street
+and she grabbed my hand with her soft hand and said, cross the street

 and cross it again and do not ever look down at your phone, stay alert,

-and now my annoyance has roused my fear of sudden male fury
+and now roused is my fear of sudden male fury, unpredictable and cruel

 which lives in my throat and under my collar bone and against my cervix

-thickens in my endometrium and spikes the pressure of my blood,
+thickening in my endometrium and spiking the pressure of my blood,

-a promise waiting to unspool - how violence prophecies violence -
+waiting to unspool any second - how violence prophecies violence -

 and now thanks to this lady I’m picturing Tom Cruise